A Visitor’s Guide to the Manial Palace (Prince Mohamed Ali Palace)

 Prince Mohamed Ali Palace: Key Features

-Prince Mohammad Ali Palace “Al Manial Palace,” apart from being the beauty enhancement of the palace, these gardens also have cultural meaning behind them.
-Originally, they were meant to serve as a kind of set-aside area, intended for princely leisure, intending to provide creative and evoking inspiration.
+Prince Mohammad Ali Palace, “Al Manial Palace,” apart from being a beauty enhancement of the palace, these gardens also have a cultural meaning behind them.
+Originally, they were meant to serve as a kind of set-aside area, intended for princely leisure, and to provide creative and evocative inspiration.

 • Entrance and Facade

-The main entrance to a palace consists of the gate, which is of very artistic ironwork shape and contains motifs showing Islamic art at its best The outer face of the building has the shapes of a beautiful arc, carving work and Mesmerized tiles.
+The main entrance to a palace consists of the gate, which is of a very artistic ironwork shape and contains motifs showing Islamic art at its best.
+The outer face of the building has the shapes of a beautiful arc, carving work, and mesmerizing tiles.

 • Courtyards